zetp/Bar_plot_NC/README.md

 ~~PointBar is now available [here](http://adz.ibb.waw.pl/pointbar/).~~
-UPDATE: as I am not working in this institute anymore, I have no access to this server and consequently so I cannot guarantee that app will work under this address
+UPDATE: as I am not working in this institute anymore, I have no access to this server and consequently I cannot guarantee that app will work under this address

 <html>